 See Collaborate with guests in a team

-See SharePoint domain settings, Azure AD domain settings, and External access.
+See SharePoint domain settings, Microsoft Entra domain settings, and External access.

 |Allow only users in specific security groups to share externally||Specifies security groups who can share SharePoint sites, folders, and files externally.||This setting doesn't prevent team owners from sharing teams externally.
 Team guests have access to the associated SharePoint site.|